 Unless of course, you turn to its alternatives; Google Drive, Microsoft OneDrive, and Apple iCloud.
 There are the best free alternatives for Dropbox.
 Well, sort of!

 Google also released a Backup and Sync software that enables you to backup and sync all folders on your computers to the cloud.
+It also has built-in security features against malware, ransomware, and spam, so you don’t need to worry about dealing with these cybersecurity threats since you’re protected.
 It is without a doubt, one of the best backup options available today.

 The fact that it is integrated with Google Docs, Sheets, Forms, and the rest of G-Suite app makes creating, working, and sharing of documents much easier.
 It also has an equally seamless mobile app for both Android and iOS for mobile cloud computing.
 You can also access the platform via the browser.